Reading Time: 3 minutes

 Panda updates are designed to de-rank thin content.
 But thin content isn’t just the stuff that’s spun, regurgitated, and published in short chunks.
-Long form content may be less likely to be suppressed by Panda, but if it’s not saying anything, Google’s not going to go for it (at least not for the long term – that’s a pretty safe bet).
+Long-form content may be less likely to be suppressed by Panda, but if it’s not saying anything, Google’s not going to go for it (at least not for the long term – that’s a pretty safe bet).

 See, Google – through the Hummingbird update – has improved its comprehension.
-It’s improving its use of structured data and semantics, and is trying to determine the value of content beyond just keywords.
+It’s improving its use of structured data and semantics and is trying to determine the value of content beyond just keywords.
 Even though we’re just at the beginning, I can definitely see a day where keywords alone don’t move the needle effectively.
-We’re already entering this phase with pages being ranked even if they don’t contain a keyword, and results understanding the intent of the search based on previous search data and relationships.
+We’re already entering this phase with pages being ranked even if they don’t contain a keyword, and results in understanding the intent of the search based on previous search data and relationships.
 More signals outside of the mainstream SEO keyword plays.

 This is the mental checklist I audit my content ideas against, then audit my final copy against:

 If not, it’s probably better to be a curator, but don’t expect much from SEO here.

 - Did I say something that will get someone’s attention?